ibexa/documentation-developer/docs/guide/repository.md

 !!! tip

-    Don't set this number too high, with LegacyStorageEngine you'll get performance degradation if you store too many versions.
+    Don't set this number too high, with Legacy storage engine you'll get performance degradation if you store too many versions.
 Default value of 5 is in general the recommended value, but the less content you have overall, the more you can increase this to, for instance, 25 or even 50.

-## Persistence Cache
+## Persistence cache

 ![SPI cache diagram](img/spi_cache.png)

 #### Layers

-Persistence cache can best be described as an implementation of `SPI\Persistence` that decorates the main backend implementation *(currently: "Legacy Storage Engine")*.
+FIXME Persistence cache can best be described as an implementation of `SPI\Persistence` that decorates the main backend implementation *(currently: "Legacy Storage Engine")*.

-As shown in the illustration, this is done in the exact same way as the SignalSlot feature is a custom implementation of API\\Repository decorating the main Repository.
+As shown in the illustration, this is done in the exact same way as the SignalSlot feature is a custom implementation of `API\Repository` decorating the main Repository.
 In the case of Persistence Cache, instead of sending events on calls passed on to the decorated implementation, most of the load calls are cached, and calls that perform changes purge the affected caches.
 This is done using a Cache service which is provided by StashBundle; this Service wraps around the Stash library to provide Symfony logging / debugging functionality, and allows cache handlers *(Memcached, Redis, Filesystem, etc.)* to be configured using Symfony configuration.
 For how to reuse this Cache service in your own custom code, see below.

 #### Transparent cache